-The Family Support program at FCA provides guidance and support for families who are facing custody, visitation or divorce issues and/or families with DCF involvement.
+The Family Support program provides guidance and support for families who are facing custody, visitation or divorce issues and/or families with involvement from the Department of Children.
+This program works to promote the safety and emotional stability for all family members involved.
 Our social workers are trained to promote the safety and well-being of families by maintaining and building primary family connections, while connecting families to community resources as needed.

 Bilingual staff support is available in all areas of service.

 Parent Education Program (PEP)